Lupinus albus: History and modern uses

-Lupinus albus beans, cooked and pickled in brine.
+Lupinus albus beans, cooked and preserved in brine.

 The beginning of lupin cultivation in the Old World is sometimes associated with Ancient Egypt.
 It is more likely, however, that white lupin was originally introduced into cultivation in ancient Greece, where its greatest biodiversity was concentrated and where wild-growing forms have been preserved until today (ssp. graecus).
 On the Balkan Peninsula, representatives of another subspecies of white lupin (ssp. termis and ssp. albus) turned wild and now grow in natural environments.
 Also, the Grecian genesis of cultivated lupin may be testified by lupin's Greek name thermos, which translates roughly to "hot".
 White lupin dispersed from Greece to adjacent regions and states over time, particularly Egypt and Ancient Rome.
 The forms of lupin with white seeds and pink-and-blue or light-pink flowers (L. termis) spread mainly towards the south (Egypt, Libya, and Palestine), while the forms with white seeds and grayish-blue or white flowers (L. albus) moved to the west (Apennine Peninsula and beyond).

 According to Zohary and Hopf, "even today the white lupin is an appreciated food crop and it is still cultivated in some Mediterranean countries—particularly Egypt."
 In Greece, especially on the island of Crete and in the Peloponnese area, lupin seeds are a very common snack during Lent.
 They are normally soaked in seawater for 2–3 hours to mellow the flavour and are then consumed raw.
-In France, Spain, Portugal, southern Italy, and parts of Brazil, lupin is a very popular snack (tramousse or lupin in French, lupini in Italian, tremoços in Portuguese, altramuces or chochos in Spanish, tramussos in Catalan).
+In France, Spain, Portugal, central and southern Italy, and parts of Brazil, lupin is a very popular snack (tramousse or lupin in French, lupini in Italian, tremoços in Portuguese, altramuces or chochos in Spanish, tramussos in Catalan).
 Lupin is known in Arabic as ترمس termes, and the seeds are sold as a popular street snack in Egypt after being soaked and brined.